AnimeThemes/animethemes-web/README.md

 ; This is used to by-pass rate limiting.
 ANIMETHEMES_API_KEY=...

-; The token to use for manual revalidation.
-REVALIDATE_TOKEN=secret

 ; Set to any truthy value to activate minimal build mode.
 ; In minimal build mode, only a small subset of pages get prerendered at build time.
 MINIMAL_BUILD=true